Reproductive Health Matters celebrates 25 years of research, inspiring new thinking and action

 This year, we mark 25 years since RHM’s beginnings.
 In October 1992, a group of women’s health advocates from different parts of the world identified the need for a platform to publish research that gave voice to women’s perspectives on reproduction.
-This led to the creation of a journal, Reproductive Health Matters, in 1993.
-Since then, RHM has published 53 journal issues, six supplements, along with special issues, books and compilations promoting universal sexual and reproductive health and rights.
+This led to the creation of the journal, Reproductive Health Matters.

 Reproductive Health Matters (RHM) promotes universal sexual and reproductive health and rights via our open access, peer-reviewed journal and advocacy.